tomtzook/ministl/README.md

 When using, each project must provide several primitives implemented specifically for the environment on which it runs, these are:
 - `framework::terminate`: this function must terminate the program and not return.
 Can be implemented by rebooting the system, halting the cpu or more.
+This function should not use any __ministl__ code as it is a global dependency for much of it.
 - `framework::debug::trace_impl`: this function should output debug traces, equivalent for writing into _stdout_ in normal _os_.
 One example implementation may write on the screen, or to a file.
+This function should not use any __ministl__ code as it is a global dependency for much of it.
 - `framework::heap::*`: these are the heap allocation functions.
 One should implement them with the help of the `framework::heap::heap` class.
+These functions should not use most of __ministl__ code as it is a global dependency for some of it.
 The functions are
   - `framework::heap::malloc`
   - `framework::heap::realloc`
   - `framework::heap::calloc`